 Mariangela is actively involved in pro bono activities and is the firm’s coordinator for several pro bono projects.
 She also represents the firm in the Legal Committee of the American Chamber of Commerce of the Dominican Republic.

-Mariangela has been recognized by the International Financial Law Review (IFLR1000) as a “Rising Star.”
+Mariangela has been recognized by the International Financial Law Review (IFLR1000) as a “Rising Star and as a "Highly Regarded lawyer."
 She has been recognized by Chambers & Partners Latin America, Legal 500 and Who's Who Legal in Corporate and Finance.

 She received her Bachelor of Laws, summa cum laude, from Universidad Iberoamericana in 2006.
 A year later, she completed her LL.M. in General Legal Studies from Georgetown University Law Center, where she graduated with honors.
 She obtained a diploma in General Energy Law from Universidad Iberoamericana in 2011 and another in Trust Business Administration from Instituto Tecnológico de Monterrey in 2013.
 She has participated in Lex Mundi Institute programs in Cross Border Transactions in 2012 and in Foundation Management in 2013.
 She is a member of the Foreign Lawyers Association of Georgetown University, and speaks Spanish and English fluently.